What You Can Recover

 Damages — the full measure of the harm.

-"Damages" is the legal word for the money a court or insurer can award when someone else's negligence caused you harm.
-California recognizes three distinct categories.
-Knowing the difference — and documenting all three correctly — is often the difference between a quick lowball offer and a full recovery.
+"Damages" is the legal word for the money a court can award when someone else's negligence caused you harm.
+California recognizes multiple distinct categories.
+Knowing the difference — and documenting all categories correctly — is often the difference between a quick lowball offer and a full recovery.

 Category 1 · Economic